philip928lin/PyCHAMP/docs/source/example_SD6.rst

 	    shared_config=shared_config
 	    )

-13. Initiate the simulation, iterating through the SD-6 Model class's step method for the desired number of iterations.
+13. Initiate the simulation, iterating through the SD-6 Model class's step method for the desired number of iterations and release the memory once the simulation is done.

 .. code-block:: python

 	for i in range(5):
 		m.step()

+	m.end()

 14. Post-simulation, display the collected data at both the model and agent levels.